Skip to main content

 What does this language mean?

-This would allow the Cañon City Area Recreation and Park District to go into debt to sell General Obligation Bonds in the amount of $24.8 million to replace the Icabone Swimming Pool.
+6B is not a tax increase.
+This question would allow the Cañon City Area Recreation and Park District to go into debt to sell General Obligation Bonds in the amount of $24.8 million to replace the Icabone Swimming Pool.
 The debt would be paid off over a period of 25 years at an interest rate of no higher than 5.5%.
 It is anticipated the interest rate will be closer to 4% when the bonds are sold, so the repayment cost will end up being lower than what the ballot language says.
 The 5.5% number is used to meet TABOR requirements.
 Rather than using property tax to pay off the bonds, the District would use the revenue from the .30% sales tax question from the City of Cañon City.
+Again, this is not a tax increase as sales tax will pay for the bonds.
 The Recreation District is simply asking for permission to go into debt to construct a new swimming facility.
-Once the bonds are paid off, this will also sunset.
+TABOR requires the Recreation District to put in ballot language in regard to property tax because that is how General Obligation Bonds are paid for.
+We are not going to levy property tax, because we are using sales tax to pay for the bonds.
+This is not unheard of in Colorado.
+A great example of this is Montrose.
+The City of Montrose passed a sales tax for construction of a recreation center in 2014 and passed it through to the Recreation District to pay off the General Obligation Bonds.
+They don’t levy property tax for the repayment of the bonds and the tax sunsets once they are paid off.
+We are doing the exact same thing, but instead of a recreation center, we are constructing a swimming pool.
+This will sunset at the same time as question 2A.

 Indoor swimming pool with lanes, starting blocks, seating area, and large windows; people appear to be walking and swimming.